 Your spouse will still need to provide pay stubs for the 6-month period right before your bankruptcy case is filed and cooperate with your bankruptcy attorney.
-Your spouse’s pay stubs and yours are needed for purposes of calculating your average household income for the 6-month period on the Means Test.
+Your spouse’s pay stubs and yours are needed for purposes of calculating your average household income for the 6-month period on the Means Test or Chapter 13 Statement of Monthly Disposable Income.
 This means if you file your case in December, you will need to provide you and your spouse’s pay stubs from June to November to complete the 6-month period.
-You need to reassure your spouse that just because he or she is providing pay stubs in your bankruptcy case does not mean that he or she is filing for bankruptcy with you.
+Something that I run into time and time again is You need to reassure your spouse that just because he or she is providing pay stubs in your bankruptcy case does not mean that he or she is filing for bankruptcy with you.
 Your spouse’s credit will not be affected by your bankruptcy filing by providing the necessary pay stubs.

 Another requirement is that your bankruptcy lawyer must provide 60 days of pay stubs to the trustee prior to the meeting of creditors.
 This consists of the 60 day period prior to your bankruptcy filing.
 Some jurisdictions require the 60 day pay stubs to be filed with the court and some jurisdictions only require the 60 day pay stubs to be provided to your trustee directly.
 Whether or not your spouse’s pay stubs need to be provided to the trustee will depend on the local rules of your jurisdiction.
 When in doubt you can always contact your trustee and ask whether your spouse’s pay stubs are required.
 If you have a bankruptcy attorney, your attorney will be able to answer your questions and your attorney will be able to provide the required documents to the trustee (assuming you provided all the requested documentation to your attorney, of course).